oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/wlst-admin-operations.md

    wls:/offline>
    ```

-1. To access t3 for the AdminServer connect as follows:
+1. To access t3 for the Administration Server connect as follows:

    ```bash
    connect('weblogic','<password>','t3://accessinfra-adminserver:7001')